Can You Eat Pizza After Colonoscopy? And When?

 Adding other foods that can help your Bowel movement is a good idea.

-Don ‘t only eats fast foods and processed meat which is not good for your colon health in the long term.
+Not only eating fast foods and processed meat which is not good for your colon health in the long term.
 Try easier foods (especially The day after colonoscopy) such as: –

 – Scrambled eggs.